 - Analysis of shifts in a microbial community composition of peatlands after wildfire.

-The research is focused on assessing the phylogenetic diversity and functional structure of microbial communities in northern wetlands, one of the most extensive ecosystems in the Northern Hemisphere.
-These ecosystems are recognized as a major global carbon store, a source of atmospheric methane (CH4), and one of the largest reservoirs of freshwater.
+The research is focused on assessing the phylogenetic diversity and functional structure of microbial communities in northern terrestrial ecosystems, such as wetlands, soils and freshwater habitats.
 Methodology of these studies includes high-throughput sequencing of phylogenetic and functional genes (Serkebaeva et al., PLoS ONE 2013; Oshkin et al., AEM 2014; Ivanova et al., Microorganisms 2020), fluorescent in situ hybridization (Dedysh et al., AEM 2006; Pankratov et al., ISME J. 2008; Pankratov et al., Environ.
 Microbiol.
 2011), metagenomics (Dedysh et al., Environ.
 Microbiol.
 2020) and metatranscriptomics (Ivanova et al., Molecular Ecology 2016).

-One of the major research directions is biology and ecology of methanotrophic bacteria responsible for methane oxidation in acidic northern wetlands.
+One of the major research directions is biology, diversity, ecology and biotechnological applications of methanotrophic bacteria.
 Key contributions have been made in discoveries of acidophilic methanotrophs (Dedysh et al., Science 1998), facultative methanotrophy (Dedysh et al., J. Bacteriol.
 2005; Dunfield & Dedysh, Trends Microbiol.
-2014) and obligately microaerobic methanotrophs (Danilova et al., ISME J. 2016) and high-affinity methane oxidizers from USCalpha group (Tveit et al., PNAS 2019).
+2014), obligately microaerobic methanotrophs (Danilova et al., ISME J. 2016) and high-affinity methane oxidizers from USCalpha group (Tveit et al., PNAS 2019).
 One of the major current research projects is focused on various aspects of microbial protein production from methane.

 The laboratory is one of the internationally recognized leaders in cultivation and characterization of bacteria from northern peatlands (Dedysh, Front.
 Microbiol.
 2011) and other terrestrial ecosystems.
-The list of newly described taxa includes two classes, seven orders, eight families, 40 novel genera and 35 novel bacterial species have been validly described.
+The list of newly described taxa includes two classes, seven orders, eight families, 40 novel genera and over 50 novel bacterial species.
 Head of the laboratory, Svetlana N. Dedysh, is a trustee of Bergey’s Manual Trust (http://www.bergeys.org/trust.html) and one of the editors of Bergey’s Manual of Systematics of Archaea and Bacteria.

 One of the key research directions is exploring the uncultured diversity, genomic potential and the range of potentially valuable metabolites (enzymes, antibiotics and other bioactive molecules) of bacteria from two poorly studied phyla – Acidobacteria and Planctomycetes.